-You know the feeling.
-The one you get when you run into a particularly vexing problem in the practice room.
-Where no matter how hard you try, you just can’t get a note to speak right, or a phrase to come out the way it should.
+Where no matter how many repetitions you put in, or hard you try, you just can’t get a note to speak right, or work a passage up to the goal tempo?

-Maybe you can’t get your fingers to cooperate, or figure out what’s wrong with your embouchure, or get the tempo where it needs to be.
-Whatever it is, it’s frustrating, and as the frustration builds, you dig your heels in, narrow your eyes, grit your teeth, and continue to hack at it, hoping that brute force will eventually lead to some sort of breakthrough.
+Whether it’s uncooperative fingers or an embouchure mystery, this can all be pretty frustrating.
+So as the frustration builds, you might dig your heels in, grit your teeth, and continue to hack away at the problem, hoping that brute force will eventually lead to some sort of breakthrough.

-There’s something to be said for persistence, but as someone once said, “If you find yourself in a hole, stop digging.”
+There is of course something to be said for persistence – but then again, someone once also said, “If you find yourself in a hole, stop digging.”

-Generally, once we reach this level of frustration, we’re just making things worse.
+Because in many cases, once you reach rage-quitting levels of frustration, you’re probably just making things worse.

-I met a writer once, who said that on days when she is struggling with her writing, she might take as many as 5 showers in a single day.
+I once met a writer, who said that when she gets stuck in her writing, she’ll often take a shower to get unstuck.
+And that on difficult writing days, where she’s working on a deadline and can’t afford to put the writing off any longer, she might take as many as 5 showers in a single day.

 Creative types sometimes refer to this as a “creative pause” – a brief pulling away from the problem, which often results in new ideas, or solutions presenting themselves unexpectedly.

-You may have seen this video of the mouse and the cracker, but check out what happens around the 54-second mark.
+Sort of like what seems to happen in this video of the mouse and the cracker (check out what happens around the 54-second mark).

-Just when the mouse looks like it’s about to give up, it takes a creative pause, and tries one last time.
-Yes, the pause is like 4 seconds to us, but isn’t that like 2 minutes and 12 seconds in mouse seconds (1 human year = 33 mouse years)?
+Just when the mouse looks like it’s about to give up, it appears to take a creative pause, and tries one last time.
+And yes, the pause is pretty short – only 4 seconds to us – but if one human year is like 33 mouse years, maybe that’s like 132 seconds in mouse seconds? 😜

-So what is it about taking a break that jump starts our creativity anyway?
+Umm…so what is it about taking a break that helps with creativity anyway?

-Well, it appears that it’s not the break itself that’s important, but what we do during the break that matters.
+Well, it appears that it may not be the break itself that’s important, but what we do during the break that matters.

-When you are driving in treacherous road conditions, or performing delicate open-heart surgery, or auditioning for a big job, letting your mind wander aimlessly is just asking for trouble.
-Bad things are liable to happen unless you are super-focused on the task at hand.
+When you are driving in snowy icy weather, or performing open-heart surgery, or auditioning for a big job, letting your mind wander aimlessly is probably not such a great idea.

 But when it comes to enhancing creativity and problem-solving, mind-wandering may actually be quite desirable.

-Another study found that individuals diagnosed with attention-deficit/hyperactivity disorder (ADHD) tend to score higher than non-ADHD folks on standardized measures of creativity.
+And a 2011 study (White & Shah) found that individuals diagnosed with ADHD tend to score higher than non-ADHD folks on certain standardized measures of creativity.
 The same researchers have also gathered data which suggests that people with ADHD may enjoy greater levels of achievement in creative domains like music, art, cooking, writing, humor, and invention.

-A more recent study out of UC Santa Barbara tested 145 participants’ creativity with the Unusual Uses Task, where the objective is to generate as many unusual uses as possible for a common object (like a lawn chair) in 2 minutes.
+A 2012 study out of UC Santa Barbara (Baird et al.) tested 145 participants’ creativity with the Unusual Uses Task, where the objective is to generate as many unusual uses as possible for a common object (like a lawn chair) in 2 minutes.

-Then the researchers had the participants repeat the same test.
+Then the researchers had the participants repeat the same creativity test.

-Lo and behold, these folks who were in the undemanding task group – whose minds were doing the most mind-wandering – improved their scores by about 40%.
+As you probably guessed, the participants in the undemanding task group – whose minds did the most mind-wandering during the break between creativity tests – improved their scores by about 40%!

 None of the other groups improved their scores at all.

-So the next time you run into a problem in the practice room (or elsewhere) that has you stumped, and you need new ideas to try, new approaches or solutions to implement, take a break.
+So the next time you run into a problem in the practice room (or elsewhere) that has you stumped, try taking a creative pause.

-Take a shower.
-Mow the grass.
-Wash the dishes.
-Fold laundry.
-Do something that uses some brain power, but not too much.
+Do something that uses some brain power, but not too much (and avoid social media!).

 Don’t think about the problem directly, but just let your mind wander for a bit, then come back to your instrument after a little while.

-When you return, maybe you’ll find that the solution was there the whole time.
-You just needed a little “creative pause.”
+When you return, maybe you’ll find that the solution was there in front of you the whole time.
+And you just needed a little “creative pause” to see it. 🧐

 Just for fun